Maharashtrian Kadhi Recipe

 maharashtrian kadhi garnished with coriander leaves and served in a black bowl with some poured over steamed rice kept on a plate with a spoon on the upper left side and a small bowl of carrots kept on the upper right side.

-Kadhi with or without pakoras is always a regular at home.
-When I have time I make kadhi with pakoras and when busy, I make a quick kadhi without pakoras.
-This Maharashtrian kadhi falls in the later category.
+Kadhi without pakoras has always been a regular at my home.
+When I have time, I make kadhi with pakoda and when busy, I make a quick kadhi sans the fritters in it.
+This Maharashtrian Kadhi Recipe falls in the latter category and is one of our favorites.

-The taste of this Maharashtrian kadhi is slightly sweet due to the addition of sugar.
-You can use either fresh or sour yogurt.
-The tempering of curry leaves, asafoetida (hing), mustard and cumin perk up the kadhi.
-This is also a no onion and no garlic recipe.
+For other things, you can use either fresh or sour curd (yogurt) to make it.
+The tempering of curry leaves, asafoetida (hing), mustard seeds and cumin seeds perk up the preparation.
+This is also a no onion and no garlic Maharashtrian Kadhi Recipe.

 Step-by-Step Guide